What a wonderful job these kids did on the clean up of invasive Knotweed, building the new beds and filling them with soil!!

 Thank you to Heathy Roots giving us our winter bags as well as our summer bags.
 Thank you to Vermonters Feeding Vermonters for our grant to buy locally raised beef or chicken, eggs or locally grown vegetables and fruits.

 Our current community room, a shared space within the tribal building, has been converted into an extended food pantry to accommodate the 300% increase in community need for emergency hunger relief.
 Also, even without the space dedicated to the food pantry, the community room is a large open space for tribal gatherings, and not really appropriate for some of the advocacy services we provide.
 We need funding to convert a small adjacent building on the property to provide a safe, secure space to hold programs for and with women and girls.
 This has been a long-term plan, but it has been made more urgent by the challenges that have arisen with Covid-19.
 When it is safe to gather in small groups again, we want to have the space ready for women to come together to recover and to work on the revitalization of our community.

 This dedicated space will be comfortable and supportive and will also enable us to organize and host a variety of programs, services and activities.
 The space will house advocacy and direct support programs including violence prevention, intervention and healing; cultural revitalization activities; educational enhancement such as GED classes; and meeting space for our Tribal Women’s Council.
 Funding received will allow us to fix this building and complete our goal.

 We have a GO FUND ME account set up as well as the Donate page located within the menu of our website.
 If you donate via the website please comment “for community room”.

-Thank you for contributing!!
+Thank you in advance for your generosity.

 All proceeds go to The Abenaki Survival Center.